 The City Council is the legislative and policy making body of The City of Lake Forest.
 It includes the Mayor and eight Alderman, two from each of the City's four wards.
+The Mayor is elected bi-annually for a two-year term and receives a token salary of $10 per year.
+Aldermen are elected to staggered two-year terms, with one Alderman elected from each Ward annually.
+Aldermen receive no compensation.
 The Council meets first Monday and the third Monday of the month at 7:30 p.m. at City Hall, 220 E. Deerpath.
 Agendas and minutes can be found here.

 Regular City Council meetings are broadcast LIVE and rebroadcast Sunday at 1:00 p.m., Thursday at 1:00 p.m., Thursday evening after the Finance Committee, and Friday at 8:00 a.m. on City 17.
 You may watch a meeting live on Comcast channel 17 or on A, T & T U-Verse, channel 99 (scroll to "Lake Forest").